General

 3. Large (more than 7 pounds)

-1. largest screen, best performance, usually has built-in CD/DVD reader, most economical with same features.
+1. largest screen, best performance, most economical with same features.

 2. disadvantage: bulky.